JaimePSantos/QWAK/docs/_sources/contributing.rst.txt

       pytest -v tests/

 #.
-If all the tests are successful, format your changed files with:
+If all the tests are successfull, format your changed files with:

    .. code-block:: shell